 Pomerantz O, Goodwin AJ, Joyce T, Lowrey CH.
 Conserved elements containing NF-E2 and tandem GATA binding sites are required for erythroid-specific chromatin structure reorganization within the human beta-globin locus control region.
 Nucleic Acids Res.
 1998;26(24):5684-5691. doi:10.1093/nar/26.24.5684

 Dartmouth Digital Commons Citation

 Pomerantz, Oded; Goodwin, Andrew J.; Joyce, Terrence; and Lowrey, Christopher H., "Conserved Elements Containing NF-E2 and Tandem GATA Binding Sites are Required for Erythroid-Specific Chromatin Structure Reorganization within the Human Beta-Globin Locus Control Region" (1998).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3818.